by William Cohen-Kiraly

 “Do you know where Mr. Clinton is tonight?” the president asked.

-“No ma’am, he and Mr. Jackson and Mr. Penn and Mr. Bono took a limousine from the pool and went into town somewhere for dinner,” the woman said.
+“Not exactly, ma’am, he and Mr. Jackson and Mr. Penn and Mr. Bono took a limousine from the pool and went to dinner somewhere on U Street,” the woman said.

 Then the woman took a look at the table.
 “It’s interesting,” she said, “when Mr. Clinton was president, he spent a lot of time in this room playing solitaire too.”